Understanding Price Elasticity: The Key to Smart Pricing Strategies

 High Substitute Availability:

 Products with many substitutes tend to have elastic demand.
+Income elasticity measures the demand sensitivity of products based on consumer income changes, impacting pricing strategies and market segmentation.
 Consumers can easily switch to alternative products if the price of the original product increases.
 For example:

 • Fast Food: The fast-food market offers numerous options.
 If the price of one fast-food chain’s burger increases, customers can easily switch to another chain or choose a different type of fast food.

 • Clothing: Fashion items have numerous substitutes in terms of brands, styles, and price ranges.
-A price increase in one brand's clothing line can lead consumers to purchase from another brand.
+A price increase in one brand’s clothing line can lead consumers to purchase from another.

 Low Substitute Availability: